whage/whage.github.io/_posts/2025-10-24-a-value-investing-experiment.md

-As a continuation, I'd like to learn about the basics of quantitative analysis and implement something that can automatically recognize the stock price pattern that I was looking for in these purcheses: steady long term growth with a large recent drop.
+As a continuation, I'd like to learn about the basics of quantitative analysis and implement something that can automatically recognize the stock price pattern that I was looking for in these purcheses: steady long term growth (examined on a log scale!) with a large recent drop, the typical example here being FMC or Brown-Forman.
+Intuitively these look like very good investments, I'd like to gather meaningful data on this topic.

 [13f]: https://www.sec.gov/data-research/sec-markets-data/form-13f-data-sets
 [whale]: https://whalewisdom.com/